roycaihw/enhancements/keps/sig-node/4205-psi-metric/README.md

 container_pressure_io_waiting_seconds_total
 ```

-kubelet Summary API at the `/stats/summary` endpoint.
+Check if kubelet Summary API at the `/stats/summary` endpoint is properly reporting PSI
+data at node, pod and container levels.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?